KyleHollands/Data_Analytics__HeartHealth_Case_Study/README.md

 1. What topic are you exploring?

-The topic I decided to explore for my second data analysis project is to determine what factors can lead to Heart Disease.
+The topic I decided to explore for my second data analysis project is to determine what factors can lead to Heart Disease, and to try and predict it.

 2. What is the problem you are trying to solve?